kishlayjeet/Connect-PostgreSQL-database-to-Python/README.md

 Now you can use SQL commands to query the database.

-## Commit Changes:
+## Commit Changes

-You also have to include the commit function and set automatic commit to be `true`.
+You also need to include the commit function and set the automatic commit to be `True`:

 ```python
 mydb.set_session(autocommit=True)
 ```

-So that each action is committed or saved without having to call `mydb.commit()` after each command.
+This ensures that each action is committed or saved without having to call `mydb.commit()` after each command.

-## Query the Database:
+## Query the Database

-Now create a table in the database using the cursor we created.
+Now, let's create a table in the database using the cursor we created:

 ```python
 mycursor.execute('''CREATE TABLE employee(